hphelion/documentation/devplatform/helion/admin/server/upgrade.html.md

 -   [https://pkg.helion.com](https://pkg.helion.com/)

 This may require setting the HTTPS\_PROXY environment variable on each node if a proxy is in use on your network.
-See [Proxy Settings](/als/v1/admin/server/configuration/#staging-cache-app-http-proxy) for instructions on configuring upstream proxies.
+See [Upstream Proxy Settings](/als/v1/admin/server/configuration/#http-proxy) for instructions on configuring upstream proxies.
 For upgrades specifically, the **http\_proxy** environment variable must be set in the shell you'll be running the upgrade from.
 For example:

 	export http_proxy=http://intproxy.example.com: